 const resourceType = req.resourceType();

-// Block images, fonts, stylesheets
+// Block images, fonts, and stylesheets

-if (['image', 'stylesheet', 'font'].includes(resourceType)) {
+if (['image', 'stylesheet', 'font', 'media'].includes(resourceType)) {

 req.abort();